jgbarah/evaluating-foss-projects/evaluation_models.md

 ## OpenBRR

-The OpenBRR (Open Business Readiness Rating) is an evaluation method proposed in 2005 and sponsored most notably by Carnegie Mellon and some industrial partners (CodeZoo, SpikeSource and Intel) (The OpenBRR white paper of which a copy can be found in http://docencia.etsit.urjc.es/moodle/mod/resource/view.php?id=4343).
+The OpenBRR (Open Business Readiness Rating) is an evaluation method proposed in 2005 and sponsored most notably by Carnegie Mellon and some industrial partners (CodeZoo, SpikeSource and Intel) (The OpenBRR white paper ([copy](http://docencia.etsit.urjc.es/moodle/mod/resource/view.php?id=4343)).
 The goal of this method is to provide an objective manner to assess community-driven projects, offering a final quantitative mark that is intended to provide a measure of its readiness to be deployed in a business environment.

 Following figure provides an overview of the how OpenBRR should be applied.
 As can be seen, OpenBRR involves a multi-step evaluation process, that can be adjusted by the evaluator to adapt the assessment to the specific needs of the organization that wants to deploy the software under study-

 ![The OpenBRR evaluation process](openbrr.jpg)